 ENRG 320 - Fundamentals of Workforce Safety - 3 Credits

 This course presents advanced safety policies and regulations that impact occupational safety and health issues in the workplace.
 Students will study processes and procedures that protect both the workers and the organizations.
 Written safety programs, training, workers compensation, the value of safety, and means to build a safety culture in an organization will be studied in the course.

-ENRG 330 - Government Regulations in the Energy Industry - 3 Credits
+ENRG 330 - Public Policy and Sustainability - 3 Credits

 ENRG 404 - New and Emerging Energy Technologies - 3 Credits